jawah/niquests/docs/user/advanced.rst

 be taken from an outside source, most of the revocation are linked to a hack/security violation.

 Niquests try to protect you from the evoked problem by doing a post-handshake verification using the OCSP protocols via plain HTTP.
+If OCSP isn't set we fallback on a CRL.

 Unfortunately, at this moment, no bullet proof solution has emerged against revoked certificate.
 We are aware of this.
 But still, it is better than nothing!